MCP Kali Workspace

 - Local MCP Server - Runs

-mcp_server.py in workspace's .mcp-kali/ directory
+mcp_server.py from workspace's .mcp-kali/ directory using shared venv

 - Remote Kali API - Connects to